stefanbylund/zxnext_bmp_tools/README.md

 colors and then back to their equivalent RGB888 colors.
-The resulting RGB888 colors are equivalent representations of the Spectrum Next RGB333 colors and the converted BMP file should display exactly as when rendered natively on the Spectrum Next (disregarding the color calibration of the monitors being used).
+The resulting RGB888 colors are equivalent representations of the Spectrum Next RGB333 colors and the converted BMP file should display exactly as when rendered natively on the Spectrum Next (disregarding color calibration of the monitors being used).
 If no destination BMP file is specified, the source BMP file is modified.
 Run the nextbmp tool without any parameters to get a list of all options.

+Tip: If you have an image in another format than BMP (e.g. PNG) or another color depth than 8 bits/pixel (e.g. 24-bit BMP), first convert the image to an 8-bit BMP image in a paint program (e.g. Photoshop, Paint.NET or GIMP) before converting it to Spectrum Next palette format using the nextbmp tool.

 Note that when the original RGB888 colors in the palette are converted to RGB333 colors, the resulting 3-bit color components may not end up as integers and must